Support from a Paediatric Dietitian Can Make Mealtimes Easier

 • Mealtime preparation & meal planning

-Now is the time to introduce life-long healthy eating habits for your child and family.
-For more information or to make an appointment with one of our dietitians please contact us on 0499 008 451.
+Now is the time to build lifelong healthy eating habits—for your child and your family.
+Call us on 0499 008 451 or contact us online to book an appointment with one of our friendly paediatric dietitians.

 Fussy Eaters and Problem Feeders – Food-Play-Eat Program